daniel-k/HermitCore/README.md

 NM_CONTROLLED=yes
 ```

-Finally, follow the [above tutorial](#building-and-testing-hermitcore-within-a-virtual-machine) from Step 5.
+Finally, follow the [above tutorial](#testing-hermitcore-within-a-virtual-machine) from Step 5.
 The demo applications are located in their subdirectories `usr/{tests,benchmarks}`.

-## Building and testing HermitCore as classical standalone unikernel
+### Testing HermitCore as classical standalone unikernel

 HermitCore applications can be directly started as standalone kernel within a
 virtual machine.
 In this case, [iRCCE](
 http://www.lfbs.rwth-aachen.de/publications/files/iRCCE.pdf ) is not supported.
 Please build HermitCore and register the loader in the same way as done for the
 multi-kernel version (see [Building and testing HermitCore on a real machine](
-#building-and-testing-hermitcore-on-a-real-machine )).
+#testing-hermitcore-on-a-real-machine )).
 If the environment
 variable `HERMIT_ISLE` is set to `qemu`, the application will be started within
 a VM.
 Please note that the loader requires QEMU and uses per default *KVM*.
 Furthermore, it expects that the executable is called `qemu-system-x86_64`.
 You